Falkeyn/Modulizer/README.md

 Modulizer plug-in for [Sketch.app](http://bohemiancoding.com/sketch/) allows you easy control paddings for buttons, modules and areas.
 If your module has background your can set fixed paddings and easy restore it for any content changes.

+Use cases:
+* Merge selection to group and save the paddings in bottom background layer
+* Restore paddings after content changing
+* Change paddings value on bg layer name and update it's

 ## Demo